MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/sqlserver-patching-issues.md

 ## Setup fails because of incorrect data or log location in registry

-The default database and log file paths that you specify during installation are saved in the registry at *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MicrosoftSQL Server\MSSQL{nn}\MSSQLServer* and in *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\MSSQL{nn}\Setup*.
-When you install a CU or SP, these locations are validated by the Setup process.
-If the validation fails, you might receive errors that resemble the following messages:
+When you install a Cumulative Update or Service Pack, if the default data and log folders are invalid, you may receive errors that resemble the following messages:

 `Error installing SQL Server Database Engine Services Instance Features.
 The Database Engine system data directory in the registry is not valid.`